uchihamo/firstCTF/README.md

-# firstCTF
+# Beginner Steganography Challenge

-# Hidden in Plain Sight  A simple beginner-friendly steganography challenge.
-The answer is closer than it appears.
-Take a careful look at the provided image and explore beyond what is visible on the surface.
-Hint: Not everything is visible at first glance.
-Password: thisisfine  Flag format: flag{...}
+Can you find what's hidden inside the image?

+## Files
+- steghide

+## Hint
+Not everything is visible at first glance.

+Password:
+thisisfine

+the flag is basically just a format there wont be anything inside the {} the format starts with "C"